-Licensed professional counseling is a career where one is able to provide mental health care that focuses on a number of complex mental, behavioral, and emotional health issues.
+Licensed professional counseling is a career that involves providing mental health care which focuses on a number of complex mental, behavioral, and emotional health issues.
 These services are delivered through client-centered therapy.
 This type of therapy does not try to solve a client’s problems for them, but instead, they are given the guidance to work out their struggles while the counselor acts as a support.
 Typically, an LPC has a master’s or doctoral degree as well as a license.
 Earning a license requires completing additional steps beyond the education needed for a degree.
 LPCs enjoy a wide range of work options due to the high demand for their credentials and skills.

 Licensed professional counselors are responsible for helping a diverse number of clientele that experience mental illness or behavioral health issues.
 LPCs are very important to the population, and assist many individuals including children, teenagers, adults, the elderly veterans, people who are incarcerated, people struggling with addiction, people who are disabled, and many more.
 The complexities and nuances surrounding these populations is why LPCs are required to be licensed, which ensures the protection of public safety.
 In order to reach these populations, an LPC can work for a variety of organizations, which may include:

-• Government agencies, prisons, or military bases.
-LPCs in these environments may assist in mental health clinics for local county agencies by working with walk-in clients who are experiencing crisis.
-They can work to create a safety plan or help them decide to go to the hospital to receive further care.
+- Government agencies, prisons, or military bases.
+LPCs in these environments may assist in mental health clinics for local county agencies by working with walk-in clients who are experiencing crisis to create a safety plan or help them decide to go to the hospital to receive further care.
 This process may depend on the state.
 An LPC employed by a prison may work to assess the mental health of individuals who are incarcerated.
 They might also help people serving in the military adjust to the variety of complex and difficult circumstances they may be experiencing.

 In summary, the main role of a licensed professional counselor is to listen to the struggles clients are facing.
 These clients can be of any age.
 LPCs help the clients by assisting them in developing better coping skills, improving their communication and self-esteem, and changing their behavior.
 The goal of a counselor is to help clients improve their mental health for a better life.